 A large tree, growing to a height of 35 m, with a lignotuber.
-It is a gum – meaning it has smooth-bark for all of its length.
+It is a gum – meaning it has smooth-bark for most or all of its length.
 The bark can display vivid shades of grey, white and salmon-orange at different times of the year.

 An easy to grow tree, not overly large but can reach 15 metres or more in a garden.
 Suited to large-open gardens and parks.
 Not suited to small residential gardens.
 Mature trees can display really nice shades of bark on the trunk including salmon-orange at times.

 A Koala food tree.
 This species is one of 27 more common Eucalypt and Corymbia plants eaten by them.
 The grey-headed flying fox (Pteropus poliocephalus) eats the flowers.

 Eucalypts can suffer problems from, caterpillars, leaf eating beetles, psyllids and borers to name a few.
 In undisturbed conditions, the numbers of eucalypt-feeding insects and their predators and parasites are in balance, so that they rarely cause tree death and most trees quickly recover from attack.
 In a home situation nature can get out of balance.

 Eucalyptus can be propagated by seeds which is most common method or grafting.